xtrime-ru/TelegramApiServer/README.md

     Also  options can be set in .env file (see .env.example)
     ```
-1. Access telegram api directly with simple GET/POST requests.
+1. Access Telegram API with simple GET/POST requests.

     Regular and application/json POST supported.
-    Its recommended to use http_build_query when using GET requests.
+    Its recommended to use http_build_query, when using GET requests.

     **Rules:**
     * All methods from MadelineProto supported: [Methods List](https://docs.madelineproto.xyz/API_docs/methods/)